 Financial Protection | High | Low | Owners of new or costly bikes, or anyone who wants full financial safety. |

-First‑party insurance for two‑wheeler—also known as 1st party cover—protects both your bike and yourself from various risks.
+First‑party insurance for two‑ wheelers—also known as 1st party cover—protects both your bike and yourself from various risks.
 It includes protection against:

 1. Accidental damage (collisions or impact repairs)